Anna-Vas/goto-school-2017/README.md

 ## Faces

-This folder contains different versions of a program that replaces faces on a picture with matching emojis using [Microsoft Azure](https://azure.microsoft.com/ru-ru/services/cognitive-services/face/) service for emotions recognition.
+It's another program for image processing with more functions than the previous one.
+It lets user choose one of five filters and also can replace all faces on a picture with matching emojis.
+It uses [Microsoft Azure](https://azure.microsoft.com/ru-ru/services/cognitive-services/face/) service for emotions recognition.

 ### Requirements